mjfii/pyhydrate/readme.md

   of the transformations in the class.
   - Source: The raw provided document, either a Structure or a Primitive.
-  - Cleaned: Similar value to the source, but with the keys in the Objects cleaned to be casted as lower case snake.
+  - Cleaned: Similar value to the source, but with the keys in the Objects cleaned to be cast as lower case snake.
   - Hydrated: A collection of nested classes representing Structures and Primitives that allows the dot notation access and graceful failures.
 - Element: A single dict output representation, where the key is represented